Tomshine123/Tomshine123.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student from National University of Singapore, currently working as a Research Engineer in the department of mechanical engieering at NUS.
-I work with Prof. Gregory S. Chirikjian in the [Robot and Protein Kinematics Laboratory (RPK)](https://chirikjianlab.github.io) Laboratory.
+I work under supervision of Prof. Gregory S. Chirikjian in the [Robot and Protein Kinematics (RPK) Laboratory](https://chirikjianlab.github.io).

-My research interests includes **reinforcement learning**, **artificial intelligence** and **large language models** in robot manipulation control.
-I am committed to applying AI to equip robots with thinking brains and create more intelligent human-robot interaction.
+My research interests includes **reinforcement learning**, **artificial intelligence** and **large language models** in robotics.
+I am committed to leveraging AI to equip robots with thinking brains and create more intelligent human-robot interaction.

 Recent updates
 ------